ryo-ma/lazyhub/README.md

 # Features

-* Check the trending repositories on GitHub today
+* 🚀Check the trending repositories on GitHub today
-* Search repositories
+* 🔍Search repositories
-* Read a README
+* 📘Read the README
-* Copy the clone command to clipboard
+* 📄Copy the clone command to clipboard
-* Open the repository page on your browser
+* 💻Open the repository page on your browser

 # Install